DDI-TU-Dresden/thonny-wiki/Linux.rst

 Alternative
 ----------------------
-If you can't install or run bundled Thonny, then try `universal install <universal>`_.
+If you can't install or run bundled Thonny, then try `install Python and Thonny separately <SeparateInstall>`_.